OURadar/SimRadar/README.md

 1. For nVidia GPU users, make sure you have the latest [nVidia CUDA Driver].

-2. Clone a git project using the command:
+2. Clone a git project using the command in Terminal:

         git clone http://git.arrc.ou.edu/cheo4524/simradar.git